• Skip to primary navigation

 They have a rich, creamy texture and amazing flavor.
 The exact flavor will depend upon the brand and type of chocolate used.
 We like Ghirardelli 60% cacao, which has a rich, fruity taste and isn't overly sweet.

-How do I store homemade truffles?
+How do you store chocolate truffles?

 Expert Tips